lanthier/RandomMazeGenerator/README.md

 # RandomMazeGenerator
 A random maze generator on a canvas written in javascript and painted on a Canvas.

-# Improvements Made
+## Improvements Made
 - Increased Aldous Broder algorithm speed by counting visited instead of checking entire 2D array. { O(n^2) speed previously }
 - Fixed Sidewinder algorithm and removed hot-fix.
 - Refactored variable and function names.

-# Future Development Plans/Ideas
+## Future Development Plans
 - Have more algorithms available.
 - Change variable names inside algorithms
-- Futher increase algorithm speed
+- Futher improve algorithm speed
-` Make size of grid equal to canvas size
+- Create exits/entrances

+## Other Ideas
+-Make the length and width of the grid independent and set it equal to the Canvas length and width.